-Personalised video allows you to tell a story that captures your customer’s attention
+Personalised video allows you to tell a captivating story

 To make a message cut through the noise, you need to capture attention.
 Effective storytelling does this.
 Storytelling has been used for hundreds of years as a medium to convey important messages, cautionary tales and brilliant adventures.
 When audiences are captured by story, they are ready to listen.
 It should be the same when brands communicate a message to their customers or clients.
 You need to invite them into a story that compels them to listen.
 Stories don‘t have to start with ‘once upon a time’ and they don’t even need to be narrative.

 Here are some examples of how you can use personalised video to create individualised attention and drive emotional connection.

 Use personalised video to send personalised statements to your customers

 By using personalised video in your statements, you can:

 - Communicate unique statement information to each member